For Oral Answer on : 30/01/2024

 Asked by: David Stanton T.D.

-To ask the Minister for Rural and Community Development her policy initiatives, if any, that strive to identify communities with no local community representative structure; the way she is supporting such communities to have a voice; and if she will make a statement on the matter.
+To ask the Minister for Rural and Community Development the way she is assisting communities across the country to organise; and if she will make a statement on the matter.

 In 2019, my Department launched Sustainable, Inclusive and Empowered Communities, the Strategy to support the community and voluntary sector in Ireland.
 The Strategy seeks to create a vibrant and active civil society, developing opportunities for all communities to contribute, engage and participate in decision-making and policy implementation.

 As part of the strategy implementation, in November 2022, my Department held the first Civic Forum, for formal dialogue between the state and the community and voluntary sector.
 The second Civic Forum was held in November 2023 and was attended by 130 representatives from national and local government as well as a wide representation from across the community and voluntary sectors.

 Another initiative under the Strategy, a two-year project working with local authorities and other local stakeholders to improve the engagement of marginalised communities in local planning and decision making concluded in December 2023.
 The project ran a number of pilots as well as developing resources and toolkits, including a resource guide, ‘A Guide for Inclusive Community Engagement in Local Planning and Decision Making’.
 Training was also provided in engagement strategies, inter-cultural awareness, the Public Sector Duty and facilitation skills.
 The overall project was aimed at ensuring that marginalised and disadvantaged communities have opportunities to engage and participate in local planning and decision-making.

 The Scheme to Support National Organisations (SSNO), funded and overseen by my Department, also plays a significant role in Government’s support to our national community and voluntary organisations.